thesegunadeleke/c_jenny-tutorials/README.md

  forloop.c - a program to print 10 values using the for loop function

- forlooptablecalc.c - a program to calculate and print the table of random user input numbers up to 12 (assignment)
+ forlooptablecalc.c - a program to calculate and print the table of random user input numbers up to 12 (assignment ) whileloop.c - a simple program to print 1 to 10 using while loop